Order ACANTHURIFORMES (part 6): Families GERREIDAE, LETHRINIDAE, NEMIPTERIDAE and SPARIDAE

 Nemipterus celebicus (Bleeker 1854) icus, belonging to: Makassar, Celebes (now Sulawesi), Indonesia, type locality

-Nemipterus elaine Russell & Gouws 2020 in honor of Elaine Heemstra, South African Institute for Aquatic Biodiversity, who brought this species to the attention of the senior author, for her contribution to Western Indian Ocean ichthyology over many years [a noun in apposition, without the matronymic “ae”]
+Nemipterus elaine Russell & Gouws 2020 in honor of Elaine Heemstra, South African Institute for Aquatic Biodiversity, who brought this species to the attention of the senior author, for her contribution to Western Indian Ocean ichthyology over many years [a noun in apposition, without the genitive “ae”]

 Nemipterus flavomandibularis Russell & Tweddle 2013 flavus, yellow; mandibularis, of the lower jaw, referring to “striking” yellow color on lower jaw